-The Resolution defines (i) "Computation Amount" as surplus proceeds (rounded to the next higher \$5,000 denomination) equal to the remainder of (A) thirty percent (30%) of the Net Proceeds less proceeds of the Bonds of a particular series directly or indirectly used to make loans to Political Subdivisions as of the last day of the One-Year Computation Period (but not less than zero) or (B) ninety-five percent (95%) of the Net Proceeds less the proceeds of the Bonds directly or indirectly used to make loans to Political Subdivisions as of the last day of the Three-Year Computation Period (but not less than zero)."
+The Resolution defines "Computation Amount" as surplus proceeds (rounded to the next higher \$5,000 denomination) equal to the remainder of (A) thirty percent (30%) of the net proceeds less proceeds of the Bonds directly or indirectly used to make loans to political subdivisions as of the last day of the One-Year Computation Period (but not less than zero) or (B) ninety-five percent (95%) of the net proceeds less the proceeds of the Bonds directly or indirectly used to make loans to political subdivisions as of the last day of the Three-Year Computation Period (but not less than zero).

-Following the earlier of (i) the 90th day after the Three-Year Computation Period for the Bonds and (ii) the date on which 95 percent of the proceeds of the Bonds of a particular series have been used to make loans, if such date occurs prior to the end of the Three-Year Computation Period for the particular series of Bonds, such series of Bonds shall not be subject to extraordinary redemption.
+Following the earlier of (i) the 90th day after the Three-Year Computation Period for the Bonds and (ii) the date on which 95 percent of the proceeds of the Bonds have been used to make loans, if such date occurs prior to the end of the Three-Year Computation Period for the Bonds, the Bonds shall not be subject to extraordinary redemption.

-The foregoing notwithstanding, the Bonds of a particular series are not subject to such extraordinary mandatory redemption if the Board obtains an opinion of nationally-recognized bond counsel to the effect that, if the Board does not cause the extraordinary mandatory redemption to occur, it will not adversely affect the excludability of interest on such Bonds from gross income for federal income tax purposes.
+The foregoing notwithstanding, the Bonds are not subject to such extraordinary mandatory redemption if the Board obtains an opinion of nationally-recognized bond counsel to the effect that, if the Board does not cause the extraordinary mandatory redemption to occur, it will not adversely affect the excludability of interest on the Bonds from gross income for federal income tax purposes.

-For purposes of the One-Year Extraordinary Mandatory Redemption and the Three-Year Extraordinary Mandatory Redemption, as the case may be, the Bonds that are subject to such redemption will be selected on a "Pro Rata Basis;" provided, that if any amount required to be redeemed remains after such selection, such remaining amount will be applied to the redemption of \$5,000 principal amount of each maturity of the Bonds of a particular series in inverse order of maturity.
-The term "Pro Rata Basis" means that the principal amount of a particular maturity will be determined by multiplying the Computation Amount by the ratio which the principal amount of Bonds of such maturity then outstanding bears to the aggregate principal amount of Bonds of such series then outstanding and subject to redemption.
+For purposes of the One-Year Extraordinary Mandatory Redemption and the Three-Year Extraordinary Mandatory Redemption, as the case may be, the Bonds that are subject to such redemption will be selected on a "Pro Rata Basis" (defined below); provided, that if any amount required to be redeemed remains after such selection, such remaining amount will be applied to the redemption of \$5,000 principal amount of each maturity of the Bonds in inverse order of maturity.
+The term "Pro Rata Basis" means that the principal amount of a particular maturity will be determined by multiplying the Computation Amount by the ratio which the principal amount of Bonds of such maturity then outstanding bears to the aggregate principal amount of Bonds then outstanding and subject to redemption.